TN 245 (09-24)

 a.
 Pension payments resulting from aid and attendance or housebound allowances

-VA aid and attendance, and housebound allowances, are not income.
+VA aid and attendance (A&A) and housebound allowances (HBA) are not income.
 All or part of a VA pension may be subject to this rule.
-For a discussion of aid and attendance or housebound allowances, see SI 00830.308.
+For more information about A&A and HBA, see SI 00830.308.

 b.
 Pension payments resulting from unreimbursed medical expenses

 VA payments resulting from unreimbursed medical expenses are not income.
 All or part of a VA pension payment may be subject to this rule.
-For a discussion of unreimbursed medical expenses, see SI 00830.312.
+For more information about unreimbursed medical expenses, see SI 00830.312.

 c.
 Medal of Honor pension